Leo Frank: Social and economic conditions

 In the early 20th century, Atlanta, Georgia's capital city, underwent significant economic and social change.
 To serve a growing economy based on manufacturing and commerce, many people left the countryside to relocate in Atlanta.
 Men from the traditional rural society felt it degrading that women were moving to the city to work in factories.

 During this era, Atlanta's rabbis and Jewish community leaders helped to resolve animosity toward Jews.
 In the half-century from 1895, David Marx was a prominent figure in the city.
 In order to aid assimilation, Marx's Reform temple adopted Americanized appearances.
 Friction developed between the city's German Jews, who were integrated, and Russian Jews who had recently immigrated.
 Marx said the new Russian Jews were "barbaric and ignorant" and believed their presence would create new antisemitic attitudes and a situation which made possible Frank's guilty verdict.
-Despite their success, many Jews recognized themselves as different from the Gentile majority and were uncomfortable with their image.
+At that time, many Jews felt an undercurrent of anti-Jew sentiment.
 (Note: A 1900 Jewish newspaper in Atlanta wrote that "no one knows better than publishers of Jewish papers how widespread is this prejudice; but these publishers do not and will not tell what they know of the smooth talking Jew-haters, because it would widen the breech [sic] already existent.")
-Despite his own acceptance by Gentiles, Marx believed that "in isolated instances there is no prejudice entertained for the individual Jew, but there exists wide-spread and deep seated prejudice against Jews as an entire people."
+Marx believed that "in isolated instances there is no prejudice entertained for the individual Jew, but there exists wide-spread and deep seated prejudice against Jews as an entire people."
 (Note: Dinnerstein wrote, "Men wore neither skullcaps nor prayer shawls, traditional Jewish holidays that the Orthodox celebrated on two days were observed by Marx and his followers for only one, and religious services were conducted on Sundays rather than on Saturdays.")
 (Note: Lindemann writes, "As in the rest of the nation at this time, there were new sources of friction between Jews and Gentiles, and in truth the worries of the German-Jewish elite about the negative impact of the newly arriving eastern European Jews in the city were not without foundation.")

-An example of the type of tension that Marx feared occurred in April 1913: at a conference on child labor, some participants blamed the problem, in part, on the fact that many factories were Jewish-owned.
+In April 1913, anti-Jewish rhetoric surfaced at a child labor conference in Atlanta when some speakers linked the issue to Jewish factory ownership.
 Historian Leonard Dinnerstein summarized Atlanta's situation in 1913 as follows:

 The pathological conditions in the city menaced the home, the state, the schools, the churches, and, in the words of a contemporary Southern sociologist, the 'wholesome industrial life.'
 The institutions of the city were obviously unfit to handle urban problems.
 Against this background, the murder of a young girl in 1913 triggered a violent reaction of mass aggression, hysteria, and prejudice.